-In 1928 and 1941, the remains of approximately 800 Chinese men buried in Block 14 were disinterred and sent to China for reburial.
-In 1952 Multnomah County, which owned Lone Fir, built the two-story Morrison Building on Block 14.
+Over time the remains of approximately 800 Chinese people buried at the site were disinterred and sent to China for reburial.
+In 1952 Multnomah County, which owned Lone Fir, built the two-story Morrison Building on the site.
 Fifty years passed.
-By then the county had transferred ownership of the cemetery to Metro, but retained Block 14.
+By then the county had transferred ownership of the cemetery to Metro, but retained the southwest corner of the cemetery.
 It planned to demolish the Morrison Building and sell the land for development.

-But in 2004 the Buckman Neighborhood Association, Friends of Lone Fir and the Oregon Chinese Consolidated Benevolent Association informed the county they believed Block 14 still contained human remains.
+In 2004 the Buckman Neighborhood Association, Friends of Lone Fir Cemetery and the Oregon Chinese Consolidated Benevolent Association informed the county that they believed the site still contained human remains.
 They were correct.
-Accordingly, the building was demolished without disturbing potential remaining gravesites, and Block 14 deeded to Metro in 2007, reconnecting it to the cemetery.
+Accordingly, the building was demolished without disturbing potential remaining gravesites, and the property was deeded to Metro in 2007, reconnecting it to the cemetery.

 In 2007, Lone Fir Cemetery was listed on the National Register of Historic Places.
 In 2008, the first master plan for the cemetery was complete.
-The plan includes a memorial garden to honor the people who were buried at Block 14.
+The plan includes a memorial garden to honor the people who were buried there.